abdallahjabr47/abdallahjabr47/README.md

 💻 A passionate frontend developer from Palestine
 📚 I have a Bachelor degree in Computer Science from Birzeit University.
 📝 I have a strong interest in OOP, Data structure, Html, CSS, and Java script.
-🔭 I’m currently have Technical Training in React with Gaza Sky Geeks.
+🔭 I currently have Technical Training in React with Gaza Sky Geeks.
-👨‍💻 All of my projects are available at : <a href="https://github.com/100rabhcsmc/100DaysOfSwift" target="blank">100DaysOfSwift</a>
+👨‍💻 All of my projects are available at : <a href="https://github.com/abdallahjabr47?tab=repositories" target="blank">Repositories</a>
 🚩 Interested in Designing, Drawing, Photographing and Filmmaking.
-🤔 I’m currently open for an Intern or a new job opportunity, this is <a href="https://drive.google.com/file/d/1AdO39G_D4QrqjAnBoVvjhif7l2rUNyl_/view? usp=share_link" target="blank">My resume</a>
+<🤔 I’m currently open for a new job opportunity, this is <a href="https://drive.google.com/file/d/1AdO39G_D4QrqjAnBoVvjhif7l2rUNyl_/view?
+usp=share_link" target="blank">My resume</a>
 📫 How to reach me: abdallah.jabr47@gmail.com